 Austin, Texas – Weird, Outdoorsy, and Fun

 Austin tops most lists of cool US cities.
-Second only to Tucson (on my personal list of favorite cities), Austin is a place I’d love to spend more time.
+Bested only by Tucson and Milwaukee (on my personal list of favorite cities), Austin is a place I’d love to spend more time.
 Below are my favorite destinations (that I’ve seen so far) in this weird and wonderful city.

 Barton Springs and Hiking / Biking Trail

 Barton Springs is a crystal clear swimming area that’s warm enough to swim in year-round, and is a hot-spot for swimming, day drinking, and baring your chest.
 Even if you’re not into swimming, the biking / hiking trail near it is massive – spanning the entire length of the river that runs through the city.
 There also is a huge off-leash dog park on the trail downtown, which is a great bonus.
 It’s a perfect place for a long ride, run, or swim.

 There’s a paid pool area for lap swimming, and a free area where everyone – including dogs – can swim and play.

 This is a really cool, sustainable microbrewery in East Austin.
 It has a warehouse vibe and outdoor seating.
 I highly recommend their New England double IPA, called Haze County.